Skip to main content

 timestamp?: number; // Timestamp paired with token (required for OpenAPI mode)

-requiresAuth?: boolean; // Whether authentication is required, defaults to true
+requiresAuth?: boolean; // Whether authentication is required, default true

 // Model configuration